yangwwei/yangwwei.github.io/_posts/2017-11-17-yarn-over-subscription-resource-by-opportunistic-containers.md

 resource to ensure they get a predictable SLA for their applications.
 Again, most of time such configuration wastes a lot of resources.

-Just like airline overbooks their flights, yarn can (and should) provide the capability to overbook its resource for applications to increase the resource utilization.
 This work is firstly proposed in yarn community via [YARN-1011](https://issues.apache.org/jira/browse/YARN-1011), this post is exploring how this problem is solved with that approach.

 ### Opportunistic Container